dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 * `short` and `ushort` (16 bits).
 * `int`, `uint` and `float` (32 bits).
 * `long`, `ulong` and `double` (64 bits).
-* `nint` and `unit` (32 or 64 bits, depending on the architecture, available in .NET 7+)
+* `nint` and `nuint` (32 or 64 bits, depending on the architecture, available in .NET 7+)

-.NET 8 is introducing a `Vector128<T>.IsSupported` that helps identify whether a given `T` will throw or not to help identify what works per runtime, including from generic contexts.
+.NET 8 introduced a `Vector128<T>.IsSupported` that indicates whether a given `T` will throw to help identify what works per runtime, including from generic contexts.

 A single `Vector128` operation allows you to operate on: 16 (s)bytes, 8 (u)shorts, 4 (u)ints/floats, or 2 (u)longs/double(s).